 - Applicants should have a teaching qualification and a minimum of one year of classroom experience;

-- The 600-hour programme is mainly online with a five day face-to-face workshop in Auckland during the July school holidays;
+- The programme is mainly online with a five day face-to-face workshop in Auckland during the July school holidays;

 - Because of the huge demand for our services nationwide, we do give priority to applicants intending to become a SPELD NZ Teacher;